Second Brüning cabinet: End of the first Brüning cabinet

-Various people in the background of Berlin's political world, among them General Kurt von Schleicher, had been pushing for significantly more conservative policies than Brüning was proposing.
+Various people in the background of Berlin's political world, among them Generalmajor Kurt von Schleicher, had been pushing for significantly more conservative policies than Brüning was proposing.
 Brüning himself was not averse to the idea.
 In talks with Alfred Hugenberg, the head of the right-wing German National People's Party (DNVP), and Adolf Hitler of the Nazi Party (NSDAP), he told them that he would include them in his new government if their parties supported Hindenburg in the upcoming presidential election, something the two were not prepared to do.
 It was primarily Hindenburg who then urged a cabinet reshuffle.
 His aim was to replace ministers who appeared to him to be too Catholic or too left wing.
 After a conversation with Brüning, Hindenburg made it clear that the members of the cabinet should not be bound politically to a party and should be distinctly more conservative than before.
 After Brüning promised to adhere to those aims, Hindenburg accepted the government's resignation and requested that Brüning form a new cabinet.

 Cabinet reshuffle

 The formation of the new government was completed on 9 October and was less conservative than Hindenburg had wished.
-Brüning did not succeed in getting a leading representative of heavy industry to participate; instead Hermann Warmbold, who had previously sat on the board of the chemical concern BASF, took over as minister of Economic Affairs.
+Brüning did not succeed in getting a leading representative of heavy industry to participate; instead, Hermann Warmbold, who had previously sat on the board of the chemical concern BASF, took over as minister of Economic Affairs.
 The Ministry of the Interior, previously headed by Joseph Wirth from the left wing of the Centre Party, was provisionally taken over by Reichswehr Minister Wilhelm Groener.
 The Ministry of Justice went to the former state secretary Curt Joël, an independent who was conservative and close to the DNVP.
 Gottfried Treviranus of the Conservative People's Party (KVP) replaced Theodor von Guérard (Centre) as minister of Transport.
 Brüning himself provisionally took over the post of foreign minister and remained in it throughout the cabinet's life.
 The rest of the ministerial line-up remained unchanged at that point.
 On 7 November, Hans Schlange-Schöningen of the Christian-National Peasants' and Farmers' Party (CNBL) was appointed commissioner for Eastern Aid and minister without portfolio.

 The German People's Party (DVP) was no longer represented in the government.
 It expressed its distrust in it and turned to the right, although it did not participate in the Harzburg Front, a short-lived anti-Brüning alliance between the DNVP, NSDAP and 3 right-wing organizations.
 Its formation led to the SPD supporting the new cabinet as the lesser evil.
 With the help of the Social Democrats and several other parties, the government survived various motions of no confidence on 16 October.
 On the same day, the Reichstag adjourned until February 1932.